boris-behav-obs/boris-behav-obs.github.io/src/download_mac.md

 ### Install **Homebrew** if not already installed from [https://brew.sh](https://brew.sh)

-Homebrew is "The Missing Package Manager for macOS" and has more then 45K starts on [GitHub](https://github.com/Homebrew/brew).
+Homebrew is "The Missing Package Manager for macOS" and has more then 45K stars on [GitHub](https://github.com/Homebrew/brew).

 ### Install **FFmpeg** with Homebrew